hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

   - sheduling
     - why? explain a need for this?
+      - allow multi-programming
+      - to give all processes a fair share of the cpu time
+      - to allow all processes to complete in a reasonable amount of time
+      - to allow highest priority jobs to be executed first
+      - to service largest possible number of jobs in a given amount of time
+      - to minimize the amounf of time users must wait for their results
+      - to maximize the use of peripherals
       - process sheduling allows more than one program / task to appear to be executed at the same time / enables multi-tasking and multi-programming
       - to allow high prioriy jobs to be completed first
       - to keep the cpu busy all the time
       - to ensure that all processes execute efficiently
-      - and to have reduced wait times for all processes / to ensure all processes have fair access to the cpu / prevent starvation of some processes
+      - and to have reduced wait times for all processes / prevent starvation of some processes
     - routines
       - shortest job first
         - process are executed in ascending order of the amount of CPU time required